This article is Part 3 of a five-part series on Atlassian Single Sign-On. Click to read Part 1 and Part 2.

-Praecipio Consulting has partnered with our friends at resolution, an Atlassian Gold Marketplace Partner based in Germany that specializes in software development and network security, to bring you a series of blog posts about how to successfully implement single sign-on (SSO) with Atlassian tools.
+Praecipio has partnered with our friends at resolution to bring you a series of blog posts on how to successfully implement Single Sign-On (SSO) with Atlassian tools.
+Resolution is an Atlassian Gold Marketplace Partner based in Germany that specializes in software development and network security.
 With more than 7 million users from 58 countries, resolution is the market leader for Atlassian Enterprise User Management Apps.

-In Part 1 and Part 2 of this blog post series, we saw the main symptoms of a password disease that can be healed when applications are secured with single sign-on.
-We have also taken inventory of the core identity assets involved in an SSO implementation -- including web applications, SSO connectivity, user directories, and opportunities to deploy identity providers.
+In Part 1 and Part 2 of this series, we saw the main symptoms of a password disease that can be cured when applications are secured with single sign-on.
+We also took inventory of the core identity assets involved in an SSO implementation – including web applications, SSO connectivity, user directories, and opportunities to deploy identity providers (IdPs).

 In other words, we’ve looked at where you are.
-It’s now time to look at where you want to go.
+Now, it's time to look at where you want to go.

-A part of that journey involves making a final decision about what will be the home for your user accounts once you move away from Active Directory.
+Part of that journey involves making a final decision about the home of your user accounts once you move away from Active Directory.
 Will it be Okta?
 Azure AD?
-Or some other vendor?
+Some other vendor?

 Another part of that journey relates to extremely specific requirements that you will need to analyze to make sure that the implementation of single sign-on in Atlassian applications makes all stakeholders happy.